B4D-SEKT0R/B4D-SEKT0R/README.md

 # Hi there!
-### My name is Gabriel and i am a Junior Front-End developer!
+### My name is Gabriel and i am a Junior DevOps Engineer!

 ## 💻 About my Setup!